jgmalcolm/jgmalcolm.github.io/_drafts/memorize-anything.md

 article outlines simple steps for committing seemingly random facts to memory using your powerful visual and emotional senses.

-Here are a few key guiding principles to keep in mind as you start out.

 ## Simple